lukapu/pediex/README.md

         Execute main.py to generate outputs.

     Output:
-        View the pedigree plot in outputs/visualizations/pedigree_tree.png.
+        View the pedigree plot in outputs/subjectid_founderid/.

 Troubleshooting

     Legend Cutoff in Pedigree Plot:
-    Adjust the par(mar = c(...)) and legend() parameters in FamilyTree.R to ensure the legend fits within the plot.
+    Adjust the par(mar = c(...)) and legend() parameters (mainly position "topright","bottomleft",..) in FamilyTree.R to ensure the legend fits within the      plot.

     Missing IDs:
     Ensure all fid and mid values in parent_info_renamed.txt are present in the id column.